Ephesians 2: Verse 3

 The verse describes that before being saved, converts were just as bad as those outside the faith - that they gave in to their baser thoughts and impulses.

 There is debate about the phrase "children of wrath".
-Some indicate it refers to Original Sin, in which God was angered by Adam and Eve for disobeying him.
+Some writers indicate that it refers to original sin, in which God was angered by Adam and Eve for disobeying him.
 Others believe it refers to the descendants of Cain, who slew Abel in his anger and brought murder into the world.